Online Submissions

 - The choice of experimental objects should be justified.
 The Materials and Methods section should specify the number of participants and the methods of their selection (inclusion/exclusion criteria).

-- Information on the sources of all animals, cell cultures, strains of microorganisms, etc. used in the work should be specified accurately and in detail.
+- Sources of all animals, cell cultures, strains etc. used in the study should be specified accurately and in detail.
 The Materials and Methods section should specify the purity qualification and manufacturer of the reagents used, as well as the brand and manufacturer of the instruments and equipment used in experiments.

 - Company names should be given in their original spelling.

-- Where possible, the international non-proprietary names of medicinal products should be given instead of their trade names.
-Articles on clinical trials should be provided with information on ethics committee approval (with the name and number of the approval document).
+- Where possible, the international non-proprietary names of medicinal products is preferred over their trade names.
+Articles on clinical trials should give information on ethics committee approval (with the name, date, and number of the approval document).

 - Research involving animals should include an indication of compliance with international, national, or institutional animal welfare regulations.

-- The conditions and sequence of operations used in the experiments and the software used in the study should be specified.
+- Specify the conditions and sequence of operations in the experiments and the software used in the study.

-- It is not necessary to describe known methods in detail; a relevant reference will suffice.
+- It is not necessary to describe well-known methods in detail; a relevant reference will suffice.

 - This section should detail the randomisation process.

-- The methods used for blinding and statistical processing of results should be specified.
+- Specify the methods used for blinding and statistical processing of results.

 Results

-- The results should be presented in the same order as the methods are described.
+- Present the results in the same order as the methods described.

-- Baseline and endline data for the sample should be provided in this section.
+- Provide baseline and endline data for the sample.

-- This section should specify absolute values (e.g. increases, decreases, or absolute differences between groups), effect sizes, and appropriate measures of uncertainty, such as confidence intervals (CIs).
+- Specify all absolute values (e.g. increase, decrease, or absolute difference between groups), effect sizes, and appropriate measures of uncertainty, such as confidence intervals (CIs).

-- This section should include mean values and standard deviations for normally distributed data, as well as medians and ranges or interquartile ranges (IQRs) for data that are not normally distributed.
+- Include mean values and standard deviations for normally distributed data, as well as medians and ranges or interquartile ranges (IQRs) for data that are not normally distributed.

-- Statements solely about the results of statistical hypothesis testing, such as P-values, that cannot convey important quantitative information, should be avoided.
+- Avoid using solely results of statistical hypothesis testing, such as P-values that cannot convey important quantitative information.

-- P-values should not be presented in isolation, without the data being compared.
-Approaches such as the calculation of the number of treatments per unit of benefit may be mentioned, if appropriate.
+- Avoid presenting isolated p-values, without the data being compared.
+Approaches such as calculating number of treatments per unit of benefit may be mentioned, if appropriate.
 Relative risk measures (e.g. relative risk, risk ratios) may also be reported and should include CIs.

-- Studies of screening and diagnostic tests should report the sensitivity, specificity, and likelihood ratios observed.
+- Studies of screening and diagnostic tests should report sensitivity, specificity, and likelihood ratios observed.

 - If a prognostic value or accuracy is reported, the prevalence or pre-test probability should also be reported.

-- All randomised clinical trials should include results obtained from analyses of treatment assignment and side effects.
+- All randomised clinical trials should include results obtained from analyses of treatment prescription and side effects.

 - All descriptions of surveys should include response rates.